9 Neurotransmitter Synthesis and Storage

 Acetylcholine is best known for its role at the neuromuscular junction, the synapse between a motor neuron and the muscle fiber.
 In the presynaptic terminal, acetylcholine is synthesized from acetyl coenzyme A (acetyl CoA) and choline via the enzyme choline acetyltransferase.
 The level of enzyme activity is the rate-limiting step in the synthesis pathway.
 Acetylcholine is packaged into vesicles for storage in the terminal via the vesicular acetylcholine transporter (VAChT).

 Figure 9.2.
-Acetylcholine is synthesized from acetyl CoA and choline by choline acetyltransferase, the rate-limiting step in the pathway.
-Acetylcholine is then packaged into vesicles by vesicular acetylcholine transporter.
-‘Acetylcholine Synthesis’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Acetylcholine synthesis and storage.
+Choline acetyltransferase (ChAT) converts acetyl CoA and choline into acetylcholine, the rate-limiting step in the pathway.
+Acetylcholine is packaged into vesicles by the vesicular acetylcholine transporter (VAChT).
+‘Acetylcholine Synthesis’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Glutamate